Chisom83/Pizza-Pro-Analysis/README.md

 ## Contact
 If you have feedback or questions, feel free to connect with me on [LinkedIn](#) or send me a message.

-## Business Problems and Objectives

-*1. Revenue by Pizza Type*
-- *Requirement:* Analyze which pizza types contribute the most to company revenue.
-- *Objective:* Optimize menu offerings by promoting best-selling pizza types and identifying underperforming ones to revamp or remove.

-*2. Customer Preferences by Pizza Category*
-- *Requirement:* Group pizzas by their category (e.g., Chicken, Supreme, Veggie) and identify which are most popular.
-- *Objective:* Target promotions toward popular categories and explore cross-selling opportunities with beverages.

-*3. Sales Seasonality*
-- *Requirement:* Identify trends in pizza sales across the year, factoring in holidays, weekdays, and times of day.
-- *Objective:* Plan inventory and marketing strategies aligned with peak demand periods to reduce waste and boost sales.

----

 ## Recommendations